Lard123/Agora/README.txt

 TEMPLATES USED
 ---------------
-No templates were used in building Agora, just open-source frameworks to create a immersive and intuitive user interface.
+No templates were used in building the Agora app, just open-source frameworks to create a immersive and intuitive user interface.

+For the website, we used a template designed by Peter Finlan (https://dribbble.com/peterfinlan) and made available through by w3layouts (https://w3layouts.com/)

 MAINTAINERS
 -----------